 If accredited, you must record and keep all your sampling results.
 Your environmental regulator may also ask for samples of the waste to confirm your figures are accurate.

-Agreed set percentages
+Agreed national protocol percentages

-|Grades of scrap steel||Percentage of waste packaging in the scrap steel|
+|Grades of scrap steel||Percentage of packaging waste in the scrap steel|

 |1 and 2 (mixed)||0.55|

 You must still keep to these percentages if you handle loads made up of 100% of:

 - steel drums (such as 210 and 25 litre drums)

 - baling wire

 If you want to apply a percentage of packaging waste to other grades of scrap steel, you must justify the percentages by providing details of your sampling in your application.

 You can use the percentage agreed with the Aluminium Packaging Recycling Organisation (ALUPRO) to report how much aluminium packaging waste is contained in the non-ferrous element extracted from incinerator bottom ash (IBA).